 Cut bread into 3/4-inch cubes, discarding any very tough crusts.
 You should have about 3 cups of cubes.

-Toss bread cubes on a baking sheet with garlic butter.
+Toss bread cubes on a baking sheet with butter mixture.
 Spread cubes into an even layer and bake for 15 minutes.
 Stir cubes and continue baking for 5-10 minutes, until dry and light golden brown.
 (Baking times may vary by loaf.)

 While hot, sprinkle with additional kosher or sea salt and pepper, if desired.
 Cool to room temperature and store in an airtight container on the counter for up to 3 days, in the refrigerator for up to a week, or in the freezer for up to a month.

 Add garlic to the seasoned melted butter and olive oil mixture.
 Simmer for 1 minute, until the garlic is fragrant, but not brown.
 Remove from heat and allow mixture to cool for 20 minutes.

 Strain garlic from butter/oil mixture through a mesh sieve, pressing on the garlic pieces with the back of a spoon.
 Discard the garlic and continue with the recipe as written.

 Short on time?
 Alternatively, you can substitute 1/4 teaspoon garlic powder (add additional, to taste, if you like a stronger garlic flavor) instead of fresh chopped garlic.
 No need to steep.

 - Fresh Herb Croutons: I like to add a tablespoon or two of chopped fresh herbs to the warm the butter (after steeping and straining, if you're using garlic), just before I toss it with the bread cubes.
 Fresh thyme, basil, or dill are some of my favorites.